When was the Spinal Cord Research Centre established?

-2) The maintenance of core technical facilities including software development
+3) The maintenance of core technical facilities including software development

 and electronic equipment design and manufacture.
-These are now critical functions

-position.

 The software for the analysis of electrophysiology data, which was

 developed by SCRC staff (used in 7 labs), has been a small source of income